anderssandstrom/ecmc_on_raspi/README.md

 # NOTE: Need to upgrade ecmc.Makefile with linux-arm (in r-pi-dev branch of icshwi/e3-ecmc)

 ```
 NOTE: If trouble.
-On a recent release of e3 there are an "bug" i a make file.
+On a recent release of e3 there's a "bug" i a makefile.
+The error message is something like: "module name needs to be lower case..."
-Please see e3-slack.
+Please see slack e3 channel.
-Basically you need to edit teh file require/configure/RULES_E3
+Basically you need to edit the file require/configure/RULES_E3
 find "module_name_check" and comment the tree rows after with "#"

 ### python matplot lib working.
 Also see conda.txt in WIP dir